Position

 How much does a Carpenter Helper make?

 A Carpenter Helper plays a vital role in construction projects.
-They assist carpenters by handling tools and materials, ensuring the job site runs smoothly.
-The average yearly salary for a Carpenter Helper is around $40,871.
-This salary can vary based on experience, location, and the specific project.
+They assist carpenters with various tasks, ensuring that projects run smoothly and efficiently.
+The average yearly salary for a Carpenter Helper is around $40,692.
+This figure can vary based on experience, location, and the specific industry.

 View Carpenter Helper jobs nearby